Briefings up to SECRET 5 EYES

 Call for Papers

-The Electronic Warfare Conference 2023 is systems-level technology conference for the military, industry, and academic community.
+The Electromagnetic Warfare Symposium 2024 is systems-level technology conference for the military, industry, and academic community.
 It is run at the Defence Academy of the UK by Cranfield Defence and Security

 • Operational Threats

 • Acquisition and Development